sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 * Take you own risk!!!!!!!!! high risk.

+# Attention

+Someone sent me email and said they would try.
+Honestly, I try two previous version firmware,  2.5.1.1182 and 3.1.8.1835.
+I don't find obvious ANC improvement.
+Since there is a risk of damage your device.
+Don't recommand to downgrade it.

+If someone insist to try.Please make sure copy the old firmware files to the `C:\Users\<username>\AppData\Local\Temp` as  fast as possible when you hear the first "device disconnection" notification sound.
+Not too early or too later.

+Since before the "device disconnection" notification sound, updater still write file to `C:\Users\<username>\AppData\Local\Temp` ,if too later, updater already read some data from `C:\Users\<username>\AppData\Local\Temp` .

+So need to find the timing: the upater finish writing file but doesn't start to read the firmware files, replace those files.

 # For BOSE

 From the downgrade process, we know it's very very easy for BOSE to enable firmware downgrading.